Maximally Symmetric Boost-Invariant Solutions of the Boltzmann Equation in Foliated Geometries: Conclusions

 In a forthcoming follow--up work~\cite{MartPlumb}, we will examine the numerical properties of the exact solutions of the Boltzmann equation in different foliated geometries for far-from equilibrium situations, with particular emphasis on the structure induced by Grozdanov flow and its implications for hydrodynamization, causality and stability.

 \acknowledgments{We thank to Sa\v{s}o Grozdanov for useful conversations about his novel hydrodynamical solution~\cite{Grozdanov:2025cfx}.
-We are also grateful to Olivier Sarbach for useful correspondence about the cotangent bundle formulation approach to relativistic kinetic theory.
+We also thank Olivier Sarbach for helpful correspondence on the cotangent-bundle formulation of relativistic kinetic theory and for a careful reading of the manuscript.
+His remarks were instrumental in clarifying our original claims and in shaping Proposition 1~\ref{prop:cohom0} and Corollary 1~\ref{cor:reduced-form} in the revised version.
 M.~M. thanks to C. Taepke-Guerrero for contributing to a creative, harmonious and productive working environment during the completion of this work. }